Combinatorics of Hurwitz degenerations and tropical realizability: Tropical covers and modifications

 \subsection{Tropicalization for families of curves, functions, and covers}

 We discuss tropicalization for maps between curves.
-The notion has been treated before: using Berkovich spaces by Amini, Baker, Brugall\'e, and Rabinoff~\cite{ABBR1,ABBR2}, and using admissible cover and logarithmic mapping spaces in~\cite{CMR14a,R16}.
-All these papers prove much more than what we need, but require more technical machinery.
-We give an elementary presentation, tailored to our applications.
+The notion has been treated before: using Berkovich spaces, by Amini, Baker, Brugall\'e, and Rabinoff~\cite{ABBR1,ABBR2}, as well as using admissible covers and logarithmic mapping spaces in~\cite{CMR14a,R16}.
+All these papers prove much more than we need; however, they require additional technical machinery.
+We provide an elementary presentation tailored to our applications.